Prescott has 2 TD passes, Cowboys top banged-up Titans 27-13

 AP Pro Football Writer

-The Cowboys (12-4) posted their first back-to-back 12-win seasons since 1994 and 1995, when Dallas won its last of the franchise’s five Super Bowl titles.
+The Cowboys (12-4) posted their first back-to-back 12-win seasons since 1994 and 1995, when Dallas won the last of its five Super Bowl titles.
 Fans were chanting “Let’s go Cowboys!” throughout the game.

+“This was a game we needed to get, and we got it done,” Dallas coach Mike McCarthy said.
+“Whether we get any style points (or not), that’s OK.
+We’re still at 12 wins.”

 The Cowboys still need to finish the regular season by winning at Washington with Philadelphia (13-2) losing out for a chance at a second straight NFC East title.
 Otherwise, they will be locked into the No. 5 seed in the NFC.

-Ezekiel Elliott ran for a 1-yard touchdown, his ninth straight game with a rushing TD.
+Ezekiel Elliott had a a 1-yard touchdown run, his ninth straight game with a rushing TD.
 That made him the fifth player with such a streak since 2000, joining Shaun Alexander (2005), Priest Holmes (11 in 2002), Jonathan Taylor in 2021 and LaDainian Tomlinson (18 between 2004-05).

 The Titans (7-9) lost their sixth straight hours after placing quarterback Ryan Tannehill on injured reserve, ending his season unless they reach the AFC championship.
 They have 22 players on injured reserve and lead the NFL using at least 83 different players.